tigerros/fast-concat/README.md

 # Optimizations

 - Each expression gets a variable and thus won't be evaluated twice at runtime.
-- If you pass two or more literals in a row, they will be concatenated instead of pushing them to the buffer multiple times.
+- If you pass multiple constants or literals in a row, they will be concatenated at compile time and pushed to the buffer only once.
-- Passing only literals makes the macro act as the [`concat!`] macro and a literal will be returned.
+- Passing only constants or literals makes the macro act as the [`concat!`] macro and a literal will be returned.